EFL - ESL activities and games for past simple questions with the verb 'to be'

 1. Kidnapped Donald Trump.

 3. Murdered Ronald McDonald.

-Now, select two students to be the suspects and also each other's alibi.
+Now, select two students to be the suspects and each other's alibi.
 Inform them that they will have answer questions about what they were doing at the time of the crime.
-Before sending them away to get their story straight, elicit where they were at the time of the crime for all the class to hear (zoo, cinema, theme park, football match).
+Before sending them away to get their story straight, elicit where they were at the time of the offence for all the class to hear (zoo, cinema, theme park, football match).

 More A2 level ESL lesson plans

 We hope that you were able to grab a few ideas from this lesson plan.
 Our suggested next lesson focuses on using some and any.
 Be sure to check out our full list of elementary ESL lesson plans, A2 lower and A2 upper.
 For a broader range of language levels, you can browse the complete collection.